JudeVdByl/JudeVdByl/README.md

 I am Jude Van der Byl, an IT leader based in Atlanta, GA, skilled in systems administration and cybersecurity.
 I excel in enhancing system reliability and user satisfaction, backed by certifications like CompTIA CySA and Microsoft Certified Azure AI Fundamentals.
 Currently, I'm driving improvements as an IT Analyst at DaVita.

 ## Objective
-[Provide Objective]
-[Provide Objective - Remove this afterwards]]

 My background in IT has fueled my enthusiasm for cybersecurity, and I am now keen to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project] [Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                | Associated Projects                                                                                              |
 |--------------------------------------|------------------------------------------------------------------------------------------------------------------|